jeffreyhorn/network_flow_solver/benchmarks/DOWNLOADING.md

 python benchmarks/scripts/download_dimacs.py --all
 ```

+**Status**: ✅ **Automated downloads working!** Files are automatically downloaded from LEMON server, decompressed, and ready to parse.

 ## Available Instance Families

 The download script provides access to the **LEMON Benchmark Suite**, which is a well-maintained collection of DIMACS minimum cost flow problem instances.